DractousUnleashed/social-Network/README.md

   Make sure that you've downloaded the repository from github and have all of the depencancies installed.
 While you're at it, make sure that you have MongoDB on whatever machine you're using and that it is running.
 Enter npm start to boot up the server.
 Once you've done that, use Insomnia Core to run your API requests and test the functionality.

   ## Usage
-  The main usage is to connect this backend to whatever social media frontend you've created.
-Study the included API routes, connect them to front end functionality and wah-la!
-You've got yourself a basic social media application.
+  The main usage is to connect this backend to any social media frontend you've created.
+Study the included API routes, connect them to front end functionality and you've got yourself a basic social media application.

   ## License
   This project uses the MIT license.
 Check out <a href="https://choosealicense.com">this</a> website for more information on this and other licenses.